pivotal/docs-tap/getting-started/set-up-services.hbs.md

 This enables the application developer to bind an application workload to the service instance, as described in [Consume services on Tanzu Application Platform](consume-services.md).

-Before you begin, for important background, see [About consuming services on Tanzu Application Platform](about-consuming-services.md).
+Before you begin, for important background, see [Consume services on Tanzu Application Platform](about-consuming-services.md).

 ## <a id="overview"></a>Overview